 Rahu is not a physical planet.
 When the Sun and the Moon meet in their orbits around the earth they cast shadows on earth.
 The shadow on the North side of the equator is known as Rahu and the shadow on the south side of the equator is called Ketu.
 The axis of the Lunar nodes (Rahu and Ketu) is 180 degrees.
 Rahu and Ketu are always opposite one another.

-Rahu governs material desires and a well placed Rahu can manifest material prosperity, power and fame.
+Rahu in astrology governs material desires and a well placed Rahu can manifest material prosperity, power and fame.
 Rahu gives ambition and does well when placed in the tenth and eleventh house of career, achievement, influence and wealth.
 A politician will often have a strong Rahu and can benefit from wearing the gemstone.

 Please note that every planet has positive and negative qualities.
 Rahu is malefic and a gemstone for Rahu can be worn during Rahu Dasha or Bhukti period to neutralize some of the negative manifestations; fear, restlessness and sleeping disorders.
 It is good to examine your astrological chart to determine if a gemstone for the Ketu is of benefit to you.
 Have your birth chart analyzed by a Vedic astrologer before you decide on a gemstone.

 Rahu colors range from yellow to orangish red shades somewhat similar to the colors for Jupiter and the Sun, but combined together.

 As a ring, Rahu gemstones can be worn on the middle finger of either the left or right hand.
 Rahu stones can also be worn on the finger of the planetary ruler of the house where Rahu resides.